OpenZeppelin/Event-Scanner/README.md

 Notes:

 - Ordering is guaranteed only within a single subscription stream.
 There is no global ordering guarantee across multiple subscriptions.
 - When the scanner detects a reorg, it emits `Notification::ReorgDetected`.
-Applications should assume at-least-once delivery around reorgs (benign duplicates are possible).
-Depending on your needs, handle this via idempotency/deduplication or by rolling back application state on reorg notifications.
+Consumers should assume the same events might be delivered more than once around reorgs (i.e. benign duplicates are possible).
+Depending on the application's needs, this could be handled via idempotency/deduplication or by rolling back application state on reorg notifications.

 ### Scanning Modes